jsarnowski96/pysql-console/README.md

 ## Known issues:
 - ~~problem with exiting the app due to credential variables not being removed from the memory.
 Ctrl+c forced exit required.~~ <- <i>problem applied exclusively to Spyder environment and IPython console.</i>
-- `pyodbc` library's limitations prevents some of the tables from being processed (throws `DataError` exception) - most likely caused by boolean data type fields.
+- `pyodbc` library's limitations prevents some of the tables from being processed (throws `DataError` exception) - most likely caused by `datetime` type fields.
+The problem lies mostly in Microsoft's way of data types' implementation, so unfortunately there is no easy fix for it.<br />
 - ~~export does its job only partially since it replicates a single row N times instead of processing next rows.~~ fixed
 - ~~problem with using aliases~~ - fixed<br />
 - problem with multiline cells' formatting which breaks whole table's view<br/>